paszu/3DSRepo/Updating-arm9loaderhax.md

 The actual installation of arm9loaderhax itself consists of payload files installed into the firmware partitions on your device's NAND chip, which is soldered to the motherboard itself.
-These payloads are updated rarely and only really serve the purpose of launching `arm9loaderhax.bin` from the SD Card, which in our case is Luma3DS.
+These payloads are updated rarely and only really serve the purpose of launching `arm9loaderhax.bin` from the SD Card, which is, in our case, Luma3DS.

-So far arm9loaderhax itself has only been majorly updated once.
+So far, arm9loaderhax itself has only been majorly updated once.

 The old version of arm9loaderhax (sometimes referred to as v1 because it was installed using SafeA9LHInstaller v1) was the latest version of [Delebile's initial implementation](https://github.com/delebile/arm9loaderhax).